MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/microsoft-search.md

             <div class="cardPadding">
                 <div class="card">
                     <div class="cardText">
-                        <h2>Use Microsoft Search in Bing</h2>
+                        <h2>Use Microsoft Search</h2>
-                        <p>Microsoft Search in Bing is a simple, fast, and safer way to find information, be more productive, and work smarter</p>
+                        <p>Microsoft Search is a simple, fast, and safer way to find information, be more productive, and work smarter</p>
                         <p><a href="use/use-microsoft-search.md">Find out how</a></p>
                     </div>
                 </div>